fluendo/fluster/README.md

    files.
 You can change the number of parallel processes used with `-j`.
 It defaults to 2x number of logical cores.

+   Downloaded archives are cached in `resources/.cache/` during the run, deduplicated across test suites, and downloaded in parallel.
+HTTP concurrency is capped at 8 by default to avoid hammering remote mirrors.
+With `--keep`, the cache is preserved after the run.

+   Note: running multiple `fluster.py download` instances against the same `resources/` directory concurrently is not supported — one instance's cleanup may remove files another is still extracting.
+Use `--keep` or point each instance at a separate resource dir if you need parallel runs.

    Use the `-c/--codec` option to download test suites for specific codecs:
    - `./fluster.py download -c H.264,H.265` downloads all H.264 and H.265 test suites
    - `./fluster.py download AV1-TEST-VECTORS VP9-TEST-VECTORS` downloads the specific AV1-TEST-VECTORS and VP9-TEST-VECTORS test suite